 An example vendor performance management framework

-This is where you determine the common goals to work towards, prepare to have empathy and even to “sell” to your vendors.
+This is where you determine the common business goals to work towards, prepare to have empathy and even to “sell” to your vendors.
 If you’re interested in exploring supplier collaboration as a concept, this McKinsey article provides some good background context.

 Building on that, “emotional intelligence” could be an important attribute for anyone responsible for vendor management.